Ta Mok

-Ta Mok (តាម៉ុក; born Chhit Choeun, ឈិត ជឿន; 1925 – 21 July 2006), also known as Nguon Kang, was a Cambodian military chief who was a senior figure in the genocidal Khmer Rouge and the leader of the national army of Democratic Kampuchea.
+Ta Mok (តាម៉ុក; born Chhit Choeun, ឈិត ជឿន; 1925 – 21 July 2006), also known as Nguon Kang, was a Cambodian military chief who was a senior figure in the Khmer Rouge and the leader of the national army of Democratic Kampuchea.
 He was also known as Brother Number Five or the Butcher.
 He was captured along the Cambodia–Thailand border in March 1999 by Cambodian government forces while on the run with a small band of followers; he was held in government custody until his death in 2006 while awaiting his war crimes trial.